Second Battle of the Masurian Lakes: Outcome

-The Second Battle of the Masurian Lakes gave the Germans a toehold in Russia; however, the Russians blocked further advances.
+The Second Battle of the Masurian Lakes gave the Germans a toehold in Russia.
+The Russians blocked further advances.
 In the following weeks, the Germans drove the Russians out of their remaining small enclaves in East Prussia.

 According to Buttar, "For Hindenburg and Ludendorff, the Second Battle of the Masurian Lakes – known in Germany as the Winter Battle of Masuria – was undoubtedly a victory, but it fell short of what had been intended.
 Much of Sievers' 10th Army escaped the German attempts to create an encirclement to rival Tannenberg, albeit with substantial losses."

 Yuri Danilov, the Russian quartermaster general, stated, "This offensive by the German 8th and 10th Armies in February 1915 was definitely a great success for our enemies.
 Our 10th Army was forced to withdraw from the territory of East Prussia, this time permanently.
 Once more, we suffered very severe losses of men and military material, in addition to which we suffered a substantial blow to our prestige in East Prussia for the third time.
 Our plan to secure this province in order to anchor our right flank and to advance on the lower Vistula was rendered impossible by the German tactical victory."